niroshsuthagar-QA/module_5_20250623/README.md

 # Data Automation ~ Library Client

-Your task:
+## Day 1
+Task:
 1. Load in the data via a jupyter notebook.
 2. Explore the data, clean and visualise.
 3. Output cleaned data files.

 Stretch:
-Look intot the SQLALCHEMY library and try to get python to write the cleaned files to a local SQL Server.
+Look intot the SQLALCHEMY library and try to get python to write the cleaned files to a local SQL Server. #

+## Day 2:

+- Create a .py file based on your work yesterday to CLEAN and OUTPUT the library datasets.
+- You must include functions like the following:
+    - fileLoader
+    - duplicateChecker
+    - naChecker
+    - dataEnrich